dustinpfister/blog_posts/_posts/threejs-camera.md

 ## Camera Objects in three.js and what to know first

-This is a post on cameras in general when working with three.js in a client side javaScript environment.
-There is a great deal more to be aware of beyond just that of working with cameras when it comes to working out even some basic examples of three.js, so if you are still pretty new to three.js it might be best to start out with some kind of getting started with three.js type post.
-I will not be going over every little detail about three.js in general here though, but I will be going over some of the core things to be aware of with cameras.
-In this section I will be outlining some things you should be aware of before getting into cameras in greater detail.
+This is a post on cameras in general when working with threejs in a client side javaScript environment.
+There is a great deal more to be aware of beyond just that of working with cameras when it comes to working out even some basic examples of threejs, so if you are still pretty new it might be best to start out with some kind of [getting started with threejs type post](/2018/04/04/threejs-getting-started/).
+I will not be going over every little detail about threejs in general here then, but I will be going over some of the core things to be aware of that are relevant to that of cameras.

 ### The Camera Class

-The actual [Camera Class](https://threejs.org/docs/index.html#api/cameras/Camera) is the base Class for all camera used in three.js.
+The actual [Camera Class](https://threejs.org/docs/index.html#api/cameras/Camera) is the base Class for all camera used in threejs.
 This class just gives a few properties and methods for doing things like cloning the camera.
 I never use is directly, but it is the base class for all cameras in threejs.

 ### Camera Class is based on the Object3D CLass

-All instances of Camera gain a whole bunch of common properties and methods from The Object3D class, that is also a class that is worth checking out and learning about in detail.
-This allows for me to easily work with the camera by using methods like lookAt to set the orientation of a camera to look at a point in world space.
-There is bunch of other methods and properties that apply to the use of cameras, but also many other objects that come compose a scene object in three.js.
+All instances of Camera gain a whole bunch of common properties and methods from The [Object3D class](/2018/04/23/threejs-object3d/), that is also a class that is worth checking out and learning about in detail.
+This allows for me to easily work with the camera by using methods like [lookAt](/2021/05/13/threejs-object3d-lookat/) to set the orientation of a camera to look at a point in world space.
+There is bunch of other methods and properties that apply to the use of cameras, but also many other objects that come compose a scene object in threejs.
 So learning about the Object3d class applies to use use of cameras but also a whole range of other objects to work with when making a project.

 ### Source code examples are also up on Github

-The full collection of source code examples that I am writing about here can also be fond in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-camera) on Github
+The full collection of source code examples that I am writing about here can also be fond in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-camera) on Github.
+This is also where I place the source code examples for all the [other blog posts on threejs](/categories/three-js/) that I have wrote thus far.

 ### Always check your version numbers when using three.js

-When I first wrote this post I was using three.js version r91, and the last time I came around to do a little editing I was using r140.
+When I first wrote this post I was using threejs version r91, which is now a pretty old revision of threejs.
+However the last time I came around to edit this post I updated all the demos to [my r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) at least.
+I do have a more up to date style rules option, but thus far I am sticking with that one for now as the default when updating these older blog posts.

 ## 1 - Perspective Camera